burlachenkok/exploring-python3/python3-note.md

 This concept is called decorator because the intention of using it is to decorate function calls with specific pre/post-processing.

+Common examples of standard decorators that can be observed in Python codes are:

+* [@staticmethod](https://docs.python.org/3/library/functions.html#staticmethod) - which is a class method that does not receive an implicit first argument as a reference to the class object.
+* [@classmethod](https://docs.python.org/3/library/functions.html#classmethod) - which is a class method that does not receive an implicit first argument as a reference to the class object, but the class method has as an implicit first argument which is a class type.

 ## Classes in Python

 Classes provide a means of bundling data and functionality together.
 In C++ terminology the data members in Python are public, and all member functions are virtual and public.

-The method function is declared with an **explicit** first argument representing the object, which is provided implicitly by the method call.
+The method function is declared with an **explicit** first argument representing the object, which is provided implicitly by the method call and by convention is typically called `self`.
+For comparison traditionally in C++, the reference to the object is not declared by the programmer and the pointer to the object is accessible through `this`.
+Only recently in C++23 the alternative syntax with explicit declaring `this` object has been added into the language.
+See [Technical Note.
+From C++98 to C++2x/C++23 - Language Features](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#10-ref-qualified-methods-from-c11-and-more-about-explicit-object-parameter-from-c23).

 Like in C++, most built-in operators with special syntax can be redefined for class instances.